-- A. A teacher shall give the Board notice of his/her desire to be granted a leave as soon as he/she is aware that a leave will be required so that the Board will have the maximum time to provide for the teacher's absence. - B. Any leave granted pursuant to this Article shall be agreed to in writing by the Board and the teacher.
-Each leave agreement which extends for a period of more than ninety (90) calendar days shall require that the teacher notify the Board in writing at least thirty (30) days before the termination of the leave that the teacher intends to return.
-If the teacher fails to give such notice, the teacher shall be considered to have resigned. - C. A leave granted pursuant to this Article shall not be terminated early without the prior permission of the Board.
+- A. A teacher shall give the Board notice of his/her desire to be granted a leave as soon as he/she is aware that a leave will be required so that the Board will have the maximum time to provide for the teacher's absence. - B. Any leave granted pursuant to this Article shall be agreed to in writing by the Board least thirty (30) days before the termination of the leave that the teacher intends to return.
+If the teacher fails to give such notice, the teacher shall be considered to have resigned.

+C. A leave granted pursuant to this Article shall not be terminated early without the prior permission of the Board.